UrSourceCode/ctf-writeup/2023-Wolv CTF/OSINT-WannaFlag III/README.md

 Using reveddit on this link [https://www.reveddit.com/v/w4nn4_fl4g/](https://www.reveddit.com/v/w4nn4_fl4g/), I can see two archived post
 ![archived](assets/archived.png)

 In the first post `r/w4nn4_fl4g Lounge`, I can find nothing.
 There only a discussion from other participants removed by moderator.
-The second post was interesting but after I opened the post, the post was removed by moderator and the user who posted was deleted their account so I can see anything.
+The second post was interesting but after I opened the post, the post was removed by moderator and the user who posted was deleted their account so I can't see anything.
 ![help](assets/hii_jelp.png)

 Once again, I used another tools named `Unddit`.
 Based on their website, it can `display removed (by mods) and deleted (by users) comments/posts for Reddit'.
 So here's the link [https://www.unddit.com/r/w4nn4_fl4g/comments/11p5w72/hiiiiiiiii_help/](https://www.unddit.com/r/w4nn4_fl4g/comments/11p5w72/hiiiiiiiii_help/) and we found